hphelion/documentation/cloudos/install.advanced-cloud-setup.md

 Examples:

 * Give all the proposals that will be deployed to the Cloud Controller the name of the Cloud Controller node.
+Space characters are allowed in the proposal name.

-* Give the Nova proposal that will be used to create a compute region the name of the compute region.
+* Give the Nova proposal that will be used to create a compute region the name of the Compute Controller node.
+Space character can be included in the proposal name.

 #### Node-to-Role Association Tips